boardroom-inc/documentation/docs/protocols.md

 ---
-description: >-
+description: 'A list of the DAOs we currently support, alongside the governance systems they use.'
-  A list of the DAOs we currently support, alongside the governance systems they use.
+stoplight-id: 6bc13ad72cc8a
 ---

 # Supported DAOs